-2012 Kolinka set up the NHR organic essential oil school, teaching an advanced diploma course on how to distil and grow your own organic essential oils and use a GLC Chromatograph, all onsite at the new school.
-Over the next three years he plans to launch a dynamic range of too, combining the scientific with the intuitive to create and exciting in
+2012 Kolinka set up the NHR organic essential oil school, teaching an advanced diploma course on how to distill and grow your own organic essential oils and use a GLC Chromatograph, all onsite at the new school.
+Also exploring the subtle side of aromatherapy too, combining the scientific with the intuitive to create and exciting in